emilyanndavis/drafty/README.md

 ### Data quality
 The NWS API occasionally returns empty data.
 When this occurs, the value presented in the table is “n/a”.

-In mid-February, Drafty began recording abnormally high temperatures, in the neighborhood of 90–100 F (while the outdoor temperature was in the low 40s to mid 50s).
-Since these readings occurred in the afternoon on sunny days, I suspect they are skewed due to increased direct sunlight and the changing angle of light as we move from winter toward summer.
+In mid-February, Drafty began recording abnormally high temperatures, in the neighborhood of 90–105 F (while the outdoor temperature was in the low 40s to mid 50s).
+Since these readings occurred in the afternoon on sunny days, I suspect they are skewed due to increased direct sunlight and the changing angle of light as we move from winter toward summer in the northern hemisphere.
 (Drafty is located just below a south-facing window.
 As we move from the winter solstice toward the summer solstice, the sun is—relatively speaking—moving higher into the sky.)
 I'm not yet certain how, or indeed whether, I will compensate for this phenomenon.